 |Chloroplasts||These are found in plant cells and play a significant role in the process of photosynthesis.|

 |Central Vacuole||It is also found in plant cells only and is known to maintain the turgor pressure as to support the cell, the large vacuole is filled with water.|

-Animal cells, Plant cells, Protozoa, Fungus, Diatoms, Dinoflagellates, etc. are common examples of eukaryotic cells.
+Animal cells, Plant cells, Protozoa, Fungi, Diatoms, Dinoflagellates, etc., are common examples of eukaryotic cells.